aditya-an1l/aditya-an1l/README.md

 I usually use these tools in conjunction, even though this seems like an exhaustive list.
 This is not a complete list, obviously, for I am quite fuzzy about working with many tools.

-For example, you can see I have more than one type of text editors for programming.
-But each have their own uses.
+For example, you can see I have more than one type of text editor for programming.
+But each has its own uses.
 For example, Neovim is primary for programming, but VSCode is quite cood for collaborating programming.
-Sublime quite suprisingly fast to run in small portable non-cli environment.
+Sublime is quite surprisingly fast to run in a small portable non-cli environment.